Welcome to Oak Class!

 Our Teacher is Mr Noonan and our Teaching Assistant is Mrs Guy.

 Notices & Reminders

-PE is first thing on a Monday with Tom Bigg and on Thursday with ‘rugbytots’ please remember your child’s PE kit!
+PE is first thing on a Tuesday with Tom Bigg and on Wednesday afternoons with a Mr N. Please remember your child’s PE kit.

 Here’s what we’ve been up to….

 Week commencing – 11th November 2019